advicelogic/advicelogic.github.io/_posts/2015-12-12-first-release.md

 Running.
 Producing error-free results. *Disclaimer: if you use it as it expects you to use it.*

 Tataaah!
-Here it is: [Vanilla cash](http://advicelogic.github.io/vanilla-cash/):
+Here it is: [EVCA Fund growth method](https://github.com/airr-templates/evca-fund-growth-method):
-"A simple risk model to capture investment values at risk."
+"A simple risk model to compute Value at Risk metrics applied to illiquid assets."